MickeyKay/better-font-awesome-library/README.md

 (string) Returns the version-dependent prefix ('fa' or 'icon') that is used in the icons' CSS classes.

 #### get_errors() ####
-(array) Returns all library errors, including API and CDN fetch failures.
+(array) Returns sanitized metadata, provider, cache, and fallback errors.

 ### Deprecated